 - Limit snacking: This will benefit your waistband as much as your teeth.

 - Drink plenty of water: Drinking half your body weight in ounces is ideal for your overall health, and water serves as a natural cleanser for your teeth.

 - Avoid smoking: Did you know smoking is bad for your oral health?
 It limits blood flow to your mouth, making it easier for bacteria to grow.

 Excellent oral health doesn’t just happen.
 And what we need to do to maintain it isn’t rocket science.
 But routine is essential.
 If you’re struggling emotionally or fighting psychological fatigue, take one day at a time.
 One project at a time.
 Make oral hygiene be your focus today.

 Drs.
-Pasch, Yam, Shirzadnia, and Xu and our entire team at Herald Square Dental & The Denture Center have missed seeing you, and we plan to reschedule your appointments at the soonest possible opportunity.
+Pasch, Yam, Shirzadnia, and our entire team at Herald Square Dental & The Denture Center have missed seeing you, and we plan to reschedule your appointments at the soonest possible opportunity.
 We will continue to see those who are faced with a dental emergency and need urgent care by appointment only.

 Comments are closed.